Georgia congressman defends security challenge

-ATLANTA — A Georgia congressman says he is defending the constitution by challenging whether members of Congress should pass through metal detectors at the US capitol.
+ATLANTA — A Georgia congressman said he is defending the Constitution by challenging whether members of Congress should pass through metal detectors at the U.S. Capitol.

-"House Resolution 703 is a direct violation of the constitution," said Rep. Clyde in an interview with 11Alive News.
+"House Resolution 703 is a direct violation of the constitution," said Rep. Clyde in an interview with 11Alive.
 Clyde is a Republican who owns a gun store in Athens.

 "When something violates the constitution, people have to stand up for the constitution," said Clyde, who points to Article One Section 6 of the constitution, which in part says lawmakers “shall be privileged from Arrest during their Attendance at the session… and in going to and returning from the same.”

-Clyde says that means, no metal detector should stop him from entering the House chamber.
+Clyde said that means, no metal detector should stop him from entering the House chamber.

 "This is also an opportunity for (Democratic House Speaker US Rep.) Nancy Pelosi to message that we as Republicans are dangerous.
 We are not dangerous.
 We’re not a threat."